Symi sailing holidays

 St George bay (Thessálona), looking WNW, with the unlit Cape Spathiés in the foreground.

-The crystal clear waters of St George bay (Thessálona) → the Southern end of the beach, close to the Monastery.
+The crystal clear waters of St George bay (Thessálona or Agios Georgios), towards the southern end of the beach, close to the Monastery.

-Most of the bay is too despairingly deep to anchor; open to NNE – S winds; (occasionally formidable katabatic) gusts from NW ; strong northerlies can introduce a swell.
+Most of the bay is too despairingly deep to anchor; open to NNE – S winds; (occasionally formidable katabatic) gusts from NW ; strong northerlies can introduce a swell; mind the wake of passing freighters and day trip boats; let's all fill a garbage bag with the rubble found on the beach.

 There is a modest Monastery of Ayios Georgios - Μονή Αγίου Γεωργίου worth visiting in the middle of the beach.